hatfieldlibrary/dspace-php-client/README.md

 # DSpace PHP REST

-This middleware exposes public information from a DSpace repository.
+This is basically a facade that offers a simplied view of the DSpace REST API.
+It is meant to ease the integration of public DSpace content into other sites.
 Requires PHP 8.
 No PHP REST API framework is used.

 The API endpoints retrieve Community, Collection, Item and Bitstream information from the DSpace REST API and return simplified responses.
 The responses contain only "essential" information about DSpace objects.
 The goal is to provide an easy-to-use service for constructing websites, omitting the more extensive information needed to create a fully-featured DSpace